hammond-of-texas/OldSchoolDialer/README.md

 When you start the application, it disconnects the internet and shows a dial-up dialog.

 When you click "connect", it shows a connection dialog and makes dial-up noises.
 After that, it re-connects to the internet.
+But it throttles the bandwith to 128 KBit/s until the application is closed.

 ###### Idea what to use for